In Italy, going back to work may depend on having the right antibodies

 "Italy currently has, of course, one of the largest groups of infected people to have recovered from the infection," said Andrea Crisanti, the leading scientific consultant on the virus in Veneto and professor of microbiology at the University of Padua.
 He added that it was "a unique and valuable set of information and data."

-Dr. Crisanti emphasized the need for a carefully designed strategy to unlock Italy that would make use of contact tracing, protective gear, and aggressive post-virus antibody testing.
+Crisanti emphasized the need for a carefully designed strategy to unblock Italy that made use of contact tracing, protective gear and aggressive post-virus antibody testing.

 Scientists in Italy said the virus produces two types of antibodies, one that generally appears five to six days after exposure to the virus, and that it fades after 20 days.
 As a person heals, that antibody, which indirectly shows contagion, is slowly replaced by another antibody, which indirectly shows that a person has had the virus.